Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 to use a quantum-resistant signature algorithm only for a subset of the transactions, whose quantum-resistance is deemed important.
 Instead, one should use a lighter algorithm (such as the default ed25519) for all other transactions.
-This is possible because
-@Type nodes allow one to mix transactions signed with distinct algorithms.
+This is possible because Hotmoka nodes allow one to mix transactions signed with distinct algorithms.
 Namely, one can use ed25519 as default algorithm, for all transactions signed by instances of `ExternallyOwnedAccount`s, with the exception of those transactions that are signed by instances of